Guide for Using Test Cases

 To keep your library well organized, we recommend coming up with a schema for the title of your questions.
 An example: “[Junior Java Engineer] – Find the most frequent element in an integer array”.
 There is no strict schema – just find something that works for your team and stay consistent, especially if sharing questions.
 You can also select the default language to be used for the question, and add a description that can be used to document anything your team may need to know about the Challenges.

 You can also attach custom files to your question.
 CoderPad’s Custom Files feature allows an interviewer to test a candidate’s ability to manipulate data, navigate a file system programmatically, and prove their expertise in a system very similar to what they’ll encounter on the job.

 For test cases, you need to provide the data types for the parameters and return value of the given function.
 You can have multiple parameters for the given function, and specify the return value.

 Below the function signature, you can add individual test cases.
 These can be used to showcase what should be returned given a valid input.
 You can provide as many arguments as you see fit, and you can also choose if you would like them to be visible to the candidate.
 Once the candidate has submitted their challenge, you will be able to review every test case you have provided.

 The given arguments must match up with the type of parameters specified in the function signature.

-Create a Take-Home pad with your Challenge and Test Cases
+Create a Take-Home Project with your Challenge and Test Cases

-To create a Take-Home pad with the challenge that you have created, simply go to the Challenges page by clicking on Challenges in the left sidebar.
+To create a take-home project with the challenge that you have created, simply go to the Challenges page by clicking on Challenges in the left sidebar.
 From there, simply select the Challenge that you created and press the “Create Take-Homes” button.

 On the next page, we provide you with the unique URL for each interview.
-Use these URLs to send to the candidate ahead of their Take-Home interview.
+Use these URLs to send to the candidate ahead of their take-home project.
 You can also access these pads at any time from your the main pads page.